-The authors would like to thank Christian Walder (Google DeepMind) for fruitful discussions.
-Nicolas Langrené acknowledges the partial support of the Guangdong Provincial Key Laboratory IRADS (2022B1212010006) and the UIC Start-up Research
+The authors would like to thank Dr. Christian Walder (Google DeepMind) for fruitful discussions, and Prof. Emilio Porcu for letting us know about an error in a previous version of this work.
+Nicolas Langrené acknowledges the partial support of the

-Fund UICR0700041-22.
+Guangdong Provincial/Zhuhai Key Laboratory IRADS (2022B1212010006) and the BNBU Start-up Research Fund UICR0700041-22.
 Pierre Gruet and Xavier Warin acknowledge support from the FiME Lab.